Agilemania

 After your team has defined each operational and developmental value stream stage, consider compiling a list of each solution and the person who enables the processes to advance.
 For example, a steel factory manager is essential in ensuring that each piece of steel passes through the process.

 Identifying any possible efficiencies or setbacks in the system can be aided by listing each person responsible for transporting material from one strategy phase to another.
+Keeping track of solutions in the process that assist in creating the product pathway more efficiently may also aid in value stream identification.

 For example, during a previous meeting, change management devised a solution that merges the steel manufacturing line with the testing line, allowing both processes to run concurrently to save time.
 By highlighting any ideas that make the process more efficient, your team may hunt for comparable solutions when they analyze the processes throughout value stream identification.

 When establishing value streams may assist your team in defining a target focus before initiating action plans toward system modifications.
 Identifying value streams may help a corporation be more efficient while generating goods or improving product quality at the end of the process.
+Determine which processes you and your team want to change and how much time and resources you must devote to the objective.

 For example, understanding your goals for value stream identification may aid in streamlining the process.
 For example, identifying irrelevant actions may be unnecessary if you and your team are concerned with increasing product quality.